 How to Get Started

-Create a separate negative keyword list that includes negatives you have already identified along with modifiers of long-tail keywords that are included elsewhere in your account.
+Create a separate negative keyword list that includes previously identified negatives along with modifiers from long-tail keywords used elsewhere in your account.
+This layered approach helps the Best PPC agency in Dubai maintain control while expanding reach.

 5. Test Audience Targeting + Demographic Data